Tencent and education startup Age of Learning bring popular English-learning app ABCmouse to China

 The new partnership extends Tencent’s involvement in ed-tech, which already includes a strategic investment in VIPKID, an online video tutoring platform that connects Chinese kids with English teachers and competes with QKids and Dada ABC.
 ABCmouse, on the other hand, uses videos, books and online activities like games, songs and stories to help kids study English.

-The Chinese version of ABCmouse includes integration with Tencent’s ubiqutioius messenger and online services platform WeChat, which now has more than one billion users, and its instant messaging service QQ, with 783 million monthly active users.
+The Chinese version of ABCmouse includes integration with Tencent’s ubiquitous messenger and online services platform WeChat, which now has more than one billion users, and its instant messaging service QQ, with 783 million monthly active users.
 This makes it easier for parents to sign up and pay for ABCmouse, because they can use their WeChat or QQ account and payment information.
 It also allows families to share kids’ English-learning progress on their news feeds or in chats.
-For example, Chen says parents can send video or audio recordings of their children practicing English to grandparents, who can then buy gift subscriptions with one click.
+For example, Jerry Chen, Age of Learning’s president of Greater China, says parents can send video or audio recordings of their children practicing English to grandparents, who can then buy gift subscriptions with one click.

 Though you probably haven’t heard of it unless you have young kids or work with elementary school-age children, Age of Learning has built a significant presence in online education since it was founded in 2007, thanks mainly to the popularity of ABCmouse in schools, public libraries and Head Start programs.
 Two years ago, Age of Learning hit unicorn status after raising $150 million at a $1 billion valuation from Iconiq Capital.

-Jerry Chen, Age of Learning’s president of Greater China, says there are more than 110 million kids between the ages of three to eight in China and the online English language learning market there is “a several billion dollar market that’s growing rapidly.”
+The partnership lets ABCmouse tap into a major new audience.
+Chen says there are more than 110 million kids between the ages of three to eight in China and the online English language learning market there is “a several billion dollar market that’s growing rapidly.”
 He points to a recent study by Chinese research agency Yiou Intelligence that says total spending on online English learning programs for children will be 29.41 billion RMB, or about $4.67 billion, this year, and is projected to reach 79.17 billion, or $12.6 billion, by 2022.

 The localization of ABCmouse will extend to the design of its eponymous cartoon rodent, who has a more stylized appearance in China.
 Lessons include animations featuring an English teacher and students in an international school classroom and begin with listening comprehension and speaking before moving onto phonics, reading and writing.
 Tencent-Age of Learning products will also include speech recognition tools to help kids hone their English pronunciation.